11 minute read

 Next, in order to get broker and consumer offset information into Datadog, modify the kafka_consumer/conf.yaml file to match your setup.
 If your Kafka endpoint differs from the default (localhost:9092), you’ll need to update the kafka_connect_str value in this file.
 If you want to monitor specific consumer groups within your cluster, you can specify them in the consumer_groups value; otherwise, you can set monitor_unlisted_consumer_groups to true to tell the Agent to fetch offset values from all consumer groups.

-Collect Kafka and ZooKeeper logs
+Collect Kafka logs

 In both of the conf.yaml files, you should modify the service tag to use a common value so that Datadog aggregates logs from all the components in your Kafka deployment.
 Here is an example of how this looks in a Kafka configuration file that uses the same service tag we applied to Kafka metrics in the previous section: